 Before setting the packer, the tubing/production casing annulus will be filled with a noncorrosive fluid as approved by the UIC Director.
+Orchard anticipates that the annular fluid will be comprised of a treated freshwater with additional additive such as corrosion inhibitors, surfactants, buffering agents, or solvents.
+Final design will be based on wellbore conditions encountered.
 Pressure will be maintained and monitored on the annulus at a pressure that exceeds the operating injection pressure of the well.

-Within 30 days after the completion of Orchard No. 1-No.7, Orchard Storage Company LLC (Orchard Storage) will file a complete record of the wells with the Underground Injection Control (UIC) Division showing the current completion details, per 16 TAC §5.206 (c)(2).
+Within 30 days after the completion of Orchard No. 1-No. 7, Orchard Storage Company LLC (Orchard Storage) will file a complete record of the wells with the Underground Injection Control (UIC) Division showing the current completion details, per 16 TAC §5.206 (c)(2).
 A complete drilling and completion prognosis has been included in Appendix C. The mud and cement programs included in the prognosis are representative and may be modified before starting construction.